panicmechanic/ZMD/Readme.md

 - I think go_to_last_seen functionality is broken.
 - Make inventory a combination of equipped and other inventory
 - Move passable set from monster_move_or_attack() to move()
+- Create an extra map to store pathfinding in without monster blocks.